justinrlee/dcos-notes/spark/spark.md

 ***

-## Cluster Mode: Running Spark jobs from inside the clsuter, in cluster mode, using hdfs
+## Cluster Mode: Running Spark jobs from inside the cluster, in cluster mode, using hdfs
 Todo:

 ***